Brad Ottis

 Brad Allen Ottis (born August 2, 1972) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was selected by the Los Angeles Rams in the second round of the 1994 NFL draft.
 He played for the Los Angeles/St.Louis Rams and Arizona Cardinals.
 Ottis played college football for the Wayne State Wildcats with Byron Chamberlain, Brett Salisbury and Damon Thomas, who all played professionally.
-After playing in the NFL, Ottis signed with the Sioux City Bandits.
+After playing in the NFL, Ottis signed with the Sioux City Bandits of the National Indoor Football League.